sagarbuddhic/questions/README.md

 CDN stands for Content Delivery Network.
 CDNs deliver cached, static content from a network of servers across the globe.

 ***Declarative vs Imperative***

+try / catch is great but it only works for imperative code, React components are declarative and specify what should be rendered.

 ***Web Socket vs HTTP***